video

 THE NEW YORK TIMES

-As the video's producer, I interviewed several presidential debate historians and watched way, way too many presidential debates (across six decades) to select and pull all the archival footage.
+I interviewed multiple presidential debate historians and watched six decades worth of presidential debates to select and pull all the archival footage.
 Then I edited the video with Jonah Kessel.

 Video and stub article